apache/airflow/IMAGES.rst

 .. code-block:: bash

-  breeze ci-image build --python 3.8 --additional-extras=jdbc --additional-python-deps="pandas" \
+  breeze ci-image build --python 3.8 --additional-airflow-extras=jdbc --additional-python-deps="pandas" \
       --additional-dev-apt-deps="gcc g++"

 You can customize more aspects of the image - such as additional commands executed before apt dependencies